 Domingo and his wife were able to use and sell the vegetables they grew to provide food and shelter for their children, but it was a challenge to provide them with an education.

-Because Domingo and his family lived so far away from the city, selling vegetables was always going to be a difficult occupation.
+Because Domingo and his family lived so far away from the city, selling vegetables was a difficult occupation.
 After receiving his training from Mentors Guatemala, Domingo received a loan and purchased two looms for weaving the traditional costumes of his heritage.
 Gradually his business increased and Domingo was able to purchase two more looms and has been able to hire two employees to keep up with the demand.

-Domingo expresses his gratitude for the help that Mentors Guatemala gave him in teaching him and granting him a loan.
-He sees it as a miracle and truly acknowledges those who donate their money to Mentors Guatemala for people like him.
+Domingo expresses his gratitude for the help that Mentors International in Guatemala gave him in teaching him and granting him a loan.
+He sees it as a miracle and truly acknowledges those who donate their money to MentorInternational for people like him.
 In his own words he expresses, “I know it is not easy to get where we are, but we have learned a lot and above all, we trust that God is going to support us in the journey we have to go.
-Together with my family, we have worked hard to get ahead, even with difficulties, we are a family that remains united and works for what it wants and in that, I find my joy.”
+Together with my family, we have worked hard to get ahead, even with difficulties, we are a family that remains united and works for what it wants, and in that, I find my joy.”